AY2425S2-CS2113-F11-2/tp/docs/UserGuide.md

 #### View friends and expenses in a certain group: `view-member`

-View a specific group and see how much each member owes.
+View a specific member and see their past transactions.

 - **Format:** `view-member/<group-name>/<member name>`
 - **Usage:** `view-member/testGroup/john`